hunterist/terraform-aws-vpc/README.md

-Hunterist AWS VPC Build By Terraform
+AWS VPC Build By Terraform
 ================================================================================

 This repository contains a [Terraform](https://www.terraform.io/) project that builds [Scenario 2: VPC with Public and Private Subnets](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html) from the AWS documentation.